padima2/protoncoin/README.md

 What is Proton?
 ----------------

-Proton is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Proton uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Proton Core is the name of the open source software which enables the use of this currency.
+ProtonCoin is a fully decentralised cryptocurrency built on the premise of providing anonymity, speed, fair mining by being ASIC-resistant and reliability by the usage of Masternodes.

-For more information, as well as an immediately useable, binary version of the Proton Core software, see https://www.protoncoin.io.
+For more information, as well as an immediately usable, binary version of the Proton Core software, see https://www.protoncoin.io.